tardate/LittleArduinoProjects/Electronics101/MusicBoxKit/README.md

 ![CK9561_application_schematic](./assets/CK9561_application_schematic.png?raw=true)

 ### How Switch Inputs are Multiplexed

-Perhaps the most interesting as pect of the module is the way it uses the two CMOS ICs to decode the switch inputs in order to control the sound module.
+Perhaps the most interesting aspect of the module is the way it uses the two CMOS ICs to decode the switch inputs in order to control the sound module.

 * CD4011 is a quad two-input NAND gate